sambos/Apache-Solr/README.md

 ```

 # Solr Lessons Learned / Few things to remember
+When estimating solr for sizing/heap usage, there is no set formula for hard and fast numbers (please some attached calculations).
+Solr does requires you to empirically calculate those numbers based on your own analysis on your own requirements.
+Following points helped me in while doing the analysis:

 * A Solr Collections (logical Index) is made of one or more SolrCore
 * A Collection can be partitioned or made of many SolrCore, each partition of logical Index is called Shard.
 Solr Server has mulitple cores
 * Think of Solr Core as a slice of the Index.